lemonade-sdk/playable-data/data/README.md

 Remix: make the food move to random adjacent positions on each update.

+Add these comments at the very top of the file:
+# SOURCE: snake.py
+# REMIX: make the food move

 The docstring of the new file should mention that this remix took place relative to the original game.
 ```